bdice/advanced-data-mining-project/README.md

 This repository contains code for using higher-order networks [1] to analyze U.S. airline ticket data from 1993 Q1 to 2018 Q3.
 The data is provided by the Bureau of Transportation Statistics [2].
-This project was completed for the course Advanced Data Mining [3].
+This project was completed for the course Advanced Data Mining with Danai Koutra (EECS 598, Winter 2019) at the University of Michigan [3].

 ## Airline Data Acquisition